Vishal101022/nosql-complete-showdown/README.md

 1. Integrating the Razorpay payment method
 1. Integrating Brevo email service for password recovery
 1. Hashing passwords with bcrypt
-1. Working with Sequelize ORM
+1. Working with Mongoose ORM
 1. How important pagination is
 1. Implementing transactions to maintain consistency in the database
 1. Utilized AWS S3 for file storage